zsparal/api-documentation/source/reference/v2/refunds-api/list-refunds.rst

 Access token parameters
 ^^^^^^^^^^^^^^^^^^^^^^^
-If you're using :doc:`personal access tokens </guides/authentication>` or are creating an `OAuth app </oauth/overview>`, the following query string parameters are also available.
+If you are using :doc:`organization access tokens </guides/authentication>` or are creating an `OAuth app </oauth/overview>`, the following query string parameters are also available.
 With the ``profileId`` parameter, you can specify which profile you want to look at when listing refunds.
 If you omit the ``profileId`` parameter, you will get all refunds on the organization.

 .. list-table::
    :widths: auto